-The Board's work is evaluated each year under the direction of the Chairman of the Board.
+The Board's work is evaluated each year in a structured process conducted under the direction of the Chairman of the Board.

 Board decisions are based on extensive documentation and are made after a discussion that is monitored by the Chairman.
 The Company Secretary is attorney Sven Unger, from the law firm Mannheimer Swartling.